 If you haven't been given proper notice (for example, if you're told that your employment is to end straight away), you should ask for PILON.
 Put your request in writing, or at least confirm any phone calls you make in writing.

-If you have at least two years' continuous service (or one year's continuous service if your employment began before 6 April 2012), you could also ask your employer for written reasons for your dismissal.
+If you have at least 2 years' continuous service, you could also ask your employer for written reasons for your dismissal.

 You should normally put in a written complaint to your employer and give them a chance to sort the problem out before making a breach of contract claim.